There’s an ever-growing labyrinth of dos and don’ts in the private rented sector.

 You must protect your tenants’ deposits safely in a government-accredited scheme within 30 days of receiving it.

-And once you’ve done that, you’ll need to give your tenant the Deposit Protection Certificate and Prescribed Information, along with the Government’s How to Rent guide.
+Once you’ve done that, you’ll need to give your tenant the Deposit Protection Certificate and Prescribed Information, along with the Government’s updated How to Rent guide.

 4. Provide a valid EPC